-QAN Code: 601/4837/8; 601/4838/X
+Exam Board: AQA QAN Code: 601/4837/8; 601/4838/X

 Course Entry Requirements:

-GCSE English Minimum of grade 5 in one English subject and 4 in the other
+GCSE English Minimum of grade 5

 GCSE Maths Minimum of grade 5

+GCSE Science Minimum of grade 5

 Please note that this course is a linear specification.
 ALL A Level exams are taken at the end of two years of study.